jon-jc/ml-tradingbot/README.md

 # Sentiment-Based Algorithmic Trading System

-Welcome to TraderBot, a machine learning-driven trading bot that uses live news sentiment to influence trading decisions.
+Welcome to a machine learning-driven trading bot that uses live news sentiment to influence trading decisions.
 Below is the complete setup guide, including the use of a `.env` file for securely managing environment variables.

 ## Environment Setup